- Off road parking

 All ground floor.
 One king-size double bedroom with single sofa bed.
 Shower room with shower, basin and WC.
-Open-plan living area with kitchen, dining area and sitting area with woodburner.
+Open-plan living area with kitchen, dining area and sitting area with sofa bed and woodburner.
 Utility.

 Oil central heating with woodburner.
 Electric oven, ceramic hob, microwave, fridge/freezer, washer/dryer, TV with Freeview, DVD, CD/radio, iPod dock, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Travel cot.
 Off road parking for 2 cars.
 Bike storage.
 Patio with access to owner's lawns with pond and furniture.
 Sorry, no pets and no smoking.
 Shops and pubs 1.5 miles.
-Note: Children under 2 years only.
 Note: Unfenced pond in owner's garden, children should be supervised at all times.
 Note: Max 4 people including infants.

 - Last minute